ketto888/rsschool-cv/cv.md

 &nbsp;
 #### English
 ***
 Level: C1 (Advanced) I studied at school with advanced english classes, after that I got level-placed at the university.
 I practice a lot daily by reading and watching content in english.
-Aslo I was English speaking guide in JSC Corporation Kindzmarauli.
+Aslo I was English speaking guide in JSC Corporation Kindzmarauli, Kvareli.